 - To speak with someone in the W&M Washington Office call (202) 939-4000.

 Take a course specifically designed for the W&M Summer Institute theme.
-Classes meet at the start of the summer on an accelerated schedule.
+Classes are held for 2 weeks at the start of the summer on an accelerated schedule.
 Included in the class schedule are numerous speakers and site visits related to the specific theme.
-Following the academic class, Fellows then work at their internship site for the remainder of the summer.
+Following the academic class, Fellows then work at their internship site for the remaining 10 weeks of the summer.
 Fellows receive 3 credits for their coursework and additional 3 credits for the academic work they complete in association with their internship.

 Fellows pay regular Summer Session tuition and fees plus additional nonrefundable fees to participate in the program.

-The supportive DCSI staff works with students to research, apply for, and secure internships which relate to the Summer Institute theme.
+The supportive DCSI staff advises students, and works with them to research, apply for, and secure internships which relate to the Summer Institute theme.
 Students will spend approximately 40 hours per week at their internships after their accelerated class has ended.
-The DCSI staff coordinates directly with each intern supervisor to provide a quality internship experience.
+The DCSI staff coordinates directly with each intern supervisor before and throughout the duration of the summer to provide a quality internship experience.

 The W&M DC Summer Institute staff provides the same quality of support to students in DC as campus does in Williamsburg.
-Fellows may choose to live at home or another housing arrangement, or they can live in luxury apartments in Arlington, VA, just 5 Metro stops away from downtown DC.
+Fellows may choose to live at home or another housing arrangement, or they can live in luxury apartments provided by the W&M Washington Office in Arlington, VA, just a few Metro stops away from downtown DC.

 Additional Academic Programs offered by the Washington Office

-W&M's Washington Office offers three academic programs, of which the DC Summer Institutes is one.
-Although all three are held in Washington, the DC Summer Institutes are intensive 6-7 credit academic programs composed of a 2-week course and 10-week internship in DC.
-The DC Summer Session offers 5-week classes during the summer, with no accompanying internship.
-The W&M in Washington Program is offered each spring and fall semester only and involves an academically rigorous curriculum built around a semester-by-semester topic with internships matched to that topic, as well as residential, programming, and alumni mentorship/networking components.
+- W&M in Washington Program: offered each spring and fall semester only and involves an academically rigorous curriculum built around a semester-by-semester topic with internships matched to that topic, as well as residential, programming, and alumni mentorship/networking components.